NeuShore/docs.neushore.dev/docs/Setup/recommendations.md

 # Recomendations

 ---

 ## Preface

-BrayanBot is an advanced discord bot utilizing the latest DiscordJS features (such as slash commands) and protesting the nature of low-quality, closed source Discord Bots while providing you with easy installation and simple customization, as well as extensibility via first or third party addons.
+BrayanBot is an advanced discord bot utilizing the latest DiscordJS features (such as slash commands & buttons) and protesting the nature of low-quality, closed source Discord Bots while providing you with easy installation and simple customization, as well as extensibility via first or third party addons.

 Not satisfied?
-It is also a Bot Base which you can use to shape your own bot.
+It is also a bot template which you may use freely to shape your own bot.

 ## Available Installation Methods